Punishment

 making autonomy as the foundation of social life, Indian tradition makes order

 as the foundation of social and individual life.
-The concept of danda is
+The concept of punishment is

 inherent in the rules that establish order and hold the society and state

 together.
-No danda, no society, no society no state.
-Dandaniti is based on
+No punishment, no society, no society no state.
+Punishment policy is based

 to be the greatest of all dangers to social cohesion and individual freedom.
 The